Navigation skipped

 1. Understand the cost of homeownership

 The price of your home is definitely important, but you also need to consider your down payment — ideally 20% of the home’s sale price to avoid additional monthly fees.
 Depending on the lender, however, the amount required for a down payment can be as low as 3%.
+Be sure to inquire with your lender to find out what down payment mortgage options you may have.

 How much you put down will impact your monthly payments – and it can also affect your interest rate.
 For example, if your down payment is less than 20%, you’ll likely need to purchase Private Mortgage Insurance (PMI), which will increase your monthly payment.